Maltese: Dog Breed Profile and Information

 White dogs are predominantly affected by this condition.
 Tremors over the whole body, absence of balance, and rapid eye movements are symptoms of the disorder.

-When the dog is six months to three years old and is anxious or too excited, episodes typically start.
-This disorder is not painful and does not impact the personality of the dog.
+Episodes typically start when the dog is six months to three years old and is anxious or too excited.
+This disorder is not painful and does not impact the dog’s personality.

 If you think you have White Dog Shaker Syndrome in Maltese, speak to your doctor about options for care.